 - If you are the reader that is saying to yourself, Rowing is easy Squeeky.
 “Just pull those overpriced paddles out of the water and let the river help you downstream.”
 You may also be the reader that does not use the net often.

 - I cannot stress enough here in this article, blog, rant, that the rower plays the most important role in drift fishing.
 I know the boat drifts downstream, I know that and that the smart rowers use the river to their advantage, the flow and the current.
 But those oars sticking out from the sides of the boat are there for a reason.
 To guide, to help, to allow the angler fore and aft to make the proper presentations for fish catching.

 - We at Headhunters give rowing lessons daily.
 You can even fish too.
-Hire the guide for a scant $495 and watch him or her dip the oars in the water 10 gazillion times per day.
+Hire the guide and watch him or her dip the oars in the water 10 gazillion times per day.
 And if you want some real time on the blades, the guide will certainly help and sit in the back and gently school and educate you the new rower.
 Education is the proper way to learn.
 Or if you want to got the cheaper route, watch some boats catching fish and watch how often the oars contact the water.
 Lots.
 Lots and lots.

 - Those who use the oars more often catch fish more often.

 - Rowing is not all that easy.
 It is experiential based.
 You have to do it to learn.
 The more you do it the more you learn.
 Yes, the better rowers have rowed more often.
 Funny how that works.
 Is it rocket science?
 No, not at all.
 But you gotta do it to learn it.
 You will not learn by reading this blog.
 While that hurts me to say